KarthikMaroju/-CODSOFT-BY-KARTHIK-Chatbot-With-Rule-Based-Responce-/README.md

         "hello": "Hi there!
 What can I do for you?", "hii": "Hey!
 Nice to see you.",
-        "where are you from": "I am from Vizianagaram.", "who are you": "I am Karthik, your AI assistant.", "how are you": "I am fine, thanks for asking!
+        "where are you from": "I am from Vizianagaram.", "who are you": "I am Karthik, AI assistant.", "how are you": "I am fine, thanks for asking!
 How are you?", "what is your name": "I am a Rule-Based Chatbot created in Python.", "bye": "Goodbye!
 Have a nice day.",